John McDermott (American artist): Novels

 In the late 1960s, McDermott wrote books under the pen name J.M.
 Ryan.
 The first, published in 1968 by Grosset & Dunlap, was the novel, Brooks Wilson Ltd. It revolved around the story of a commercial artist living in Westport, Connecticut who struggles to land a New York magazine illustrator account while juggling a failing marriage and a girlfriend.
 The book was adapted into the 1970 film Loving starring George Segal and Eva Marie Saint.
 McDermott disapproved of changes made in the screenplay.

 He published Mothers Day in 1969, a stylized tale based on the life of Ma Barker and her gang.
 In 1971, McDermott wrote The Rat Factory, a thinly veiled satire against Walt Disney and the Disney Animation Studio.
 The story is about the struggles of a young animator in 1930s Hollywood drawing popular cartoons about Ricky Rat and Dizzy Duck under the dictatorial thumb of Sampson Studios owner Wade Sampson.
 Cinema professor Tom Sito in his book Drawing the Line: the Untold Story of Animation Unions from Bosko to Bart Simpson, said McDermott "illustrated, if not exaggerated, the psychological atmosphere in his controversial 1971 novel."

 McDermott also wrote a novelization of the Bo Widerberg film Joe Hill which had won the Jury Prize at the 1971 Cannes Film Festival.
 Widerberg's script was based upon the true story of a Swedish-American labor organizer who defends himself during his 1915 murder trial.

 Films

 McDermott was an amateur filmmaker who enjoyed creating and filming reenactments of historical battles using his friends and family as cast and crew.
 Shot in 16mm, his movie Pickett's Charge caught the attention of the Public Broadcasting System which used it in an hour-long segment in its Odyssey television series.
-The film was later rebroadcast in 1958 on CBS with introductions by President Dwight D. Eisenhower and Field Marshall Bernard Montgomery.
+The film was later rebroadcast in 1958 on CBS with introductions by President Dwight D. Eisenhower and Field Marshal Bernard Montgomery.
 On the basis of that film, the Ford Foundation awarded McDermott a $10,000 grant to film a reenactment of the World War I battle of Belleau Wood.
 The only known copies of the films are housed in the Berkeley Art Museum Pacific Film Archive.